-Thanks to President’s Day on Monday, Feb.
-19, your little patriots can enjoy the liberties of being a child for one extra day this weekend.
+Thanks to President’s Day on Mon., Feb.
+18, your little patriots get to enjoy the liberties of being a child for one extra day this weekend.
 And lucky for us, Seattle has no shortage of ways to fill the three-day weekend with fun for the whole family.
-Read on for a list of special events and activities that will make this a truly fantastic President’s Day Weekend.
+Scroll down for a list of special events and activities that will make this a truly fantastic President’s Day Weekend.

 1. Watch as divers swim with a gigantic octopus in the Window on Washington Waters exhibit during Octopus Week at the Seattle Aquarium.
 In addition to learning about one of the coolest creatures in Puget Sound—the giant Pacific octopus—participate in special hands-on activities, octopus feedings, talks and more.